1 year full-time,

-In this course, you will analyse crime, deviance and social control and conduct research to examine their impact on society.
+You'll analyse crime, deviance and social control and conduct research to examine their impact on society.

-In the criminology modules, you'll gain a deeper understanding of why some people are motivated to offend and how this behaviour can shape our communities and our responses to crime.
+In criminology modules, you'll gain a deeper understanding of why some people are motivated to offend and how this behaviour can shape our communities and our responses to crime.

-In the social research methods modules, you will develop practical skills and techniques in qualitative and quantitative research.
+In social research methods modules, you will develop practical skills and techniques in qualitative and quantitative research.

 This course is not associated with a specific Study Abroad programme, but York offers a number of options through international partnering programmes.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 The course culminates in a dissertation in an area of your choice.
 Using the information and techniques learned on the course, you will plan and carry out an independent research project.
 You will then analyse the findings and produce a 15,000 word report written in the style of, and to the standard of, an article for journal submission.